FreshAlacrity/macropad/README.md

 If pylance isn't recognizing imports from files, try Reload Window command

 ## To Do
+- [ ] figure out why the framerate is irregular
 - [ ] make sprite sheets for:
     - layer names
     - tam tam faces